 A programme implemented by Swisscontact in El Salvador has adapted to the needs of its beneficiaries, offering them complementary carpentry training for the manufacturing of coffins.

-Since 2016, Swisscontact and the Salvadoran Institute for Professional Training INSAFORP have been implementing the programme ‘New Opportunities’, which seeks to reintegrate migrants returning to El Salvador into the job market.
-Returnees receive support with setting up their businesses or with certifying their skills acquired abroad.
-To meet the current demand, the Salvadoran returnees are now trained how to make coffins.
+Since 2016, Swisscontact and the Salvadoran Institute for Professional Training INSAFORP have been implementing the ‘New Opportunities’ project, which seeks to reintegrate migrants returning to El Salvador into the job market.
+Returnees are supported with the creation of their businesses or with the certification of their skills acquired abroad.

 In rural areas of Bolivia, any complications from traffic accidents or respiratory infections such as Covid-19 are still treated via manual respiratory assistance.
-With the support of Swisscontact, Bolivian engineers developed a technological solution for respiratory assistance that is now available in more than 70 rural health centres in three departments of Bolivia.
+With the support of Swisscontact, Bolivian engineers developed a technological solution for respiratory assistance that is now available in more than 70 rural health centres.
 This initiative thus reaches rural families often excluded from this type of innovation.

-Measures to prevent the spread of Covid-19 in Peru limited the work and further learning opportunities for construction workers.
-Adapting to the special circumstances, Swisscontact conducted blended learning workshops for master builders, combining both virtual and on-site training on safe construction.
+Measures to contain the spread of Covid-19 in Peru strongly limited the work and further learning opportunities for construction workers.
+Adapting to the circumstances, Swisscontact conducted blended learning workshops for master builders, combining both virtual and on-site training on safe construction.